 Another essential tool he used to Salafize or radicalize the population and his base is distribution of Salafist jihadi books.
 This book is an ISIS book published by an ISIS publisher in Turkey and this was purchased by the Ministry of Culture in Turkey and distributed to Turkish libraries and with the stamp of the Turkish State.
 So think about yourself as a student going to that library for a research project and seeing a book stamped by the Turkish Ministry of Culture.
 At the age of 15 of course you are going to trust that book and do your research in the most cases based on what is being described in this book or several other books like this.

-So I will give you a few examples [of] how Turkey extended its assistance to the Salafi jihadi terrorist organizations beginning in 2011 and how [it] made it possible for ISIS and Al Qaeda-affiliated organizations to empower themselves through Turkey’s aid or Turkey’s ‘closing eyes’.
-As you can remember foreign fighters were the backbone of ISIS and they were the most brutal killers in Syria and in Iraq.
-Around 35,000 of those foreign fighters were let go through Turkey without being stopped and this was just part of it but there are several of cases like this here.
-Basically from Istanbul to Şanlıurfa, where I was working as the Chief of Counter-Terrorism, was labelled as the ‘jihadi highway’ because of how those foreign fighters were traveling very fast without being disturbed.
+Basically, from Istanbul to Şanlıurfa, where I was working as the Chief of Counterterrorism, was labelled as the ‘jihadi highway’ because of how those foreign fighters were traveling very fast without being disturbed.
 And the orders were very open: “Let them go.
 Do not touch them.”
 Turkish borders were wide open.
-There are several documented cases and I have several articles on these issues so I am not going to spend too much time.
+There are several documented cases, and I have several articles on these issues, so I am not going to spend too much time.
 Even Prime Minister Davutoğlu or Mr. Erdoğan had hard times labelling those terrorist organizations as terrorist organizations.
-Up until 2016 Turkish public were not able to hear the words terrorist or terrorism from the head of the state of Turkey regarding ISIS and Al Qaeda.
+Up until 2016, [the] Turkish public was unable to hear the words terrorist or terrorism from the head of the state of Turkey regarding ISIS and Al Qaeda.

-He is openly asking, ‘hey, please talk to the Chief of the MiT and Mr. Erdoğan because I am taking these weapons to Nigeria and I don’t know who is being killed: the Christians?
+He is openly asking, hey, please talk to the Chief of the MiT and Mr. Erdoğan because I am taking these weapons to Nigeria, and I do not know who is being killed: the Christians?
 The Muslims?
-And I don’t want to be responsible of the killings of Muslims.
-So please make sure we are doing the right thing.”
+And I do not want to be responsible of the killings of Muslims, so please make sure we are doing the right thing.
 Whatever they were doing, they were doing it very openly by using the state tools without any hesitation.

 Another important issue with the beginning of the conflict: ISIS terrorists who were wounded in Syria and Iraq were welcome to Turkey for free of charge medical treatment in Şanlıurfa, in Gaziantep, [and] in Kilis.
 In fact, the Turkish National Police were forced to protect, to provide security to those terrorists.
 The Turkish people would pay for medical expenses but these terrorists were treated free of charge.
 Abadi’s deputy was also treated in Şanlıurfa at a private hospital.